What is the project?

 Your child’s teacher will send a Parent Packet home, which includes:

-- Two pre-labeled 50 mL tubes with your sample number.
+- Pre-labeled container(s) with your sample number.

 - A pre-labeled refrigerator magnet with your sample number.